20 Best Instagram Spots in Venice, Italy for Photography (With a Map)

 16. Ponte Bernardo

 Ponte Bernardo isn’t on many official lists of Instagram spots in Venice, Italy, but I loved it.
 It’s just one of those skinny canal scenes with old homes leaning in close.
-Venice photo spots are everywhere if you slow down and wander.
-This one was effortless and quintessential Venice.
+To frame the shot, stand on the stairs leading up the bridge slightly off to the center of the canal so that you can capture the full distance down the canal.

 When to Visit: Anytime.
 This isn’t a famous photo spot (yet).